draxxordev/PersonaStore/Bugs&Improvements.md

 ## Credits

-Special thanks to the code review for catching these critical issues before they caused production data loss.
+Special thanks to the code reviewer (and me) for catching these critical issues before they caused production data loss.
 These fixes make PersonaStore worthy of being compared to major open-source persistence frameworks like ProfileStore, but with significantly more features.